REFRACTIVE SURGERY: IS IT RIGHT FOR YOU?

 Trouble seeing at night

-Refractive Errors Types: Are You Impacted?
+Refractive Error Types: Are You Impacted?

 Nearsighted